-English, Irish, and Scottish people were the predominate settlers in the Appalachian region, with a large inflow of Negroes settled on the plantations which were more heavily concentrated on the eastern side of the mountains.
-German and French settlers were fewer and later but their influence was significant.
+English, Irish, and Scottish people were the predominate settlers in the Appalachian region, with a large inflow of Blacks settled on the plantations which were more heavily concentrated on the eastern side of the mountains.
+German< and French settlers were fewer and later but their influence was significant.

 The Appalachian Square, the figures of which are usually called by one of the dancers, begins with a circle of couples (traditionally eight, but now with any number) which, after executing a few figures, breaks into sets of two couples each.
 One couple in each set moves to the next set between small set figures at the whim of the caller.
 The dance eventually goes back to one big circle and soon ends.

 On both sides of the mountains, the Appalachian Square is done without the fancy footwork known as "Clogging," but on the eastern side it is called Smooth Dancing without the clog step and Big Circle Mountain Dancing or Clogging when the footwork is included.
 On the western side, Clogging has not been popular until recently.
 Many leaders and dancers have never even seen it.